Cheukting/py03_101/README.md

 maturin init
 ```

-or you can clone this repo with the code in this workshop included.
+or you can clone this repo with the code in this workshop included in the `ex_*` folders.

 ## Build settings